Time for improved sports results and better wellbeing with advanced analytics.

 Having all data in one place offers a holistic view of an athlete’s situation, enables training optimized to match athlete’s current alertness, and in long run, helps to achieve optimal performance.

-The 360° Training and Wellbeing based app meets all legal requirements for gathering, storing, and managing data.
+The 360° Training based app meets all legal requirements for gathering, storing, and managing data.
 Sharing data between athlete and coach is seamless and secure.

 In group view, the user can monitor entire group or team’s key information gathered from multiple sources at one glance.
 In personal view, user can delve into an individual’s information more closely.